ing-bank/ing-open-banking-cli/scripts/bash/README.md

 a way that you can pipe the result from one script in to the next as shown by the quick start scripts.
 The steps are for:

-### Open Banking APIs (non-psd2):
+### Open Banking Premium APIs:
-Configuration: `apps/sandbox/config.env`
+Configuration: `apps/sandbox/config-premium.env`
-1. Request an application token: `./openBanking_01_RequestApplicationToken.sh`
+1. Request an application token: `./premium_01_RequestApplicationToken.sh`
-1. Call Payment Request API with the token: `./openBanking_02_CallPaymentRequestRegistration.sh`
+1. Call Payment Request API with the token: `./premium_02_CallPaymentRequestRegistration.sh`

 ### Open Banking PSD2 APIs:
 Configuration: `apps/sandbox/config-psd2.env`